-The proceeds of the Bonds will be used to finance the costs of: (i) various capital expenditures set forth in the Commission's ten year capital plan, including any amendments thereto, or any prior capital plan including, but not limited to, the reconstruction of roadbed and roadway, the widening, replacing and redecking of certain bridges and/or the rehabilitation of certain interchanges; (ii) funding a required deposit to the Debt Service Reserve Fund; (iii) funding a portion of interest on the Bonds and the Commission's Turnpike Revenue Bonds, Series A of 2019; and (iv) issuing the Bonds.
+The proceeds of the Bonds will be used to finance (i) the repayment of outstanding amounts under a revolving line of credit the proceeds of which were used to pay the Commission's outstanding Turnpike Promissory Notes (2016-EB-5) that matured March 17, 2021; (ii) the payment of the Commission's outstanding Turnpike Promissory Notes (2016-EB-5) maturing on May 10, 2021; (iii) various capital expenditures set forth in the Commission's current ten year capital plan, including any amendments thereto, or any prior capital plan including, but not limited to, the reconstruction of roadbed and roadway, the widening, replacing and redecking of certain bridges and/or the rehabilitation of certain interchanges; (iv) a required deposit to the Debt Service Reserve Fund; and (v) paying the costs of issuing the Bonds.

-We have examined the proceedings relating to the authorization and issuance of the Bonds, including, among other things: (a) the Enabling Acts; (b) certified copies of the Resolutions; (c) executed copies of the Restated Indenture and the Supplemental Indenture; (d) various certificates executed by the Commission and/or the Trustee including certificates as to the authentication and delivery of the Bonds and a certificate with regard to Sections 103 and 141 through 150 of the Internal Revenue Code of 1986, as amended (the "Code"); (e) the opinion of Doreen A. McCall, Esquire, Chief Counsel to the Commission, on which we have relied; (f) the Form 8038-G of the Commission with respect to the Bonds; (g) other documents, certificates and instruments listed in the Closing Memorandum in respect of the Bonds filed with the Trustee on the date of original delivery of the Bonds; and (h) such constitutional and statutory provisions and such other resolutions, certificates, instruments and documents as we have deemed necessary or appropriate in order to enable us to render an informed opinion as to matters set forth herein.
+We have examined the proceedings relating to the authorization and issuance of the Bonds, including, among other things: (a) the Enabling Acts; (b) a certified copy of the Resolution; (c) executed copies of the Restated Indenture and the Supplemental Indenture; (d) various certificates executed by the Commission and/or the Trustee including certificates as to the authentication and delivery of the Bonds and a certificate with regard to Sections 103 and 141 through 150 of the Internal Revenue Code of 1986, as amended (the "Code"); (e) the opinion of Doreen A. McCall, Esquire, Chief Counsel to the Commission, on which we have relied; (f) the Form 8038-G of the Commission with respect to the Bonds; (g) an executed counterpart of the Tax Certificate; (h) other documents, certificates and instruments listed in the Closing Memorandum in respect of the Bonds filed with the Trustee on the date of original delivery of the Bonds; and (i) such constitutional and statutory provisions and such other resolutions, certificates, instruments and documents as we have deemed necessary or appropriate in order to enable us to render an informed opinion as to matters set forth herein.
 We have also examined a fully executed and authenticated Bond and we assume all other Bonds are in such form and are similarly executed and authenticated.

 In rendering our opinion, we have assumed the genuineness of all signatures, the authenticity of all documents submitted to us as originals, the conformity to the original documents of all documents submitted to us as copies and the authenticity of certificates of public officials.
 As to any facts material to our opinion, we have assumed the validity of and have not undertaken any investigation to verify the factual matters set forth in such agreements, certificates and other documents, and we have relied on the covenants, warranties and representations made by the Commission and the Trustee in such certificates and in the Indenture.
-We have also assumed that the documents referred to herein have been duly authorized by all parties thereto other than the Commission and are, where appropriate, legally binding obligations of, and enforceable in accordance with their terms against, all such other parties.
+We have also assumed that the documents referred to herein have been duly authorized by all parties thereto other than the Commission and are, where appropriate, legally binding obligations of, and enforceable in accordance with their terms against, all such other parties, except the Commission, and that the actions required to be taken and consent required to be obtained by such parties, have been taken or obtained.
+We do not render any opinion with respect to the adequacy of security for the Bonds or the sources of payment in respect of the Bonds.